Table of Contents

 However, this type of service is something to be wary of.
 When it comes to travel, picking the wrong company can potentially result in a very bad experience.
 There are many companies out there that are reliable and upfront about their approaches and costs.
 It seems risky to choose a company that is just as focused on its opportunity as it is on your travel.

 The company does really have a strong emphasis on just how wonderful its opportunity is.
-One really good example of this is the sales video, which talks about part-time income, full-time income and dream-time income.
+One really good example of this is the sales video, which talks about part-time income, full-time income, and dream-time income.

 Likewise, there are lots of images of the lifestyle that you can supposedly obtain through the company.
 Again, this is simply hype and it doesn’t say much at all about the potential to earn through the company.

-With Surge 365, distributors earn money through getting other people to sign up.
+With Surge 365, distributors earn money by getting other people to sign up.
 At the most basic level, a distributor earns $30 per successful membership sales.
 That is actually a really low level of commissions for this type of company, considering that the membership has a base price of $349.

 Under the commission plan, most of the potential to make money really comes from recruiting other people.
 Much of this comes from bonuses and from the actions of the people who you recruit and the people under them.